-I’ll keep it blunt, Everlane is shady.
-Their “radical transparency” is a joke, their sustainability initiatives often feel like greenwashing, it’s difficult to find info about their factory standards and wages, and the recent union busting and allegations of a racist and toxic work environment further solidify they aren’t to be trusted.
-Plus as we saw testing their product, the quality isn’t great either.
+I’ll keep it blunt: Everlane is shady.
+Their “radical transparency” is kind of a joke, their sustainability initiatives often feel like greenwashing, it’s difficult to find info about their factory standards and wages, and the recent union busting and allegations of a racist and toxic work environment further solidify they aren’t to be trusted.
+Plus, as we saw testing their product, the quality isn’t great either. 🤷

 (please note: some affiliate links are used in this list)

 Everlane is probably best known for their classic pieces, and KOTN has a very comparable overall vibe to Everlane with similar styles of basics and wardrobe staples, plus a sprinkling of trendier cuts.
 As we saw in the tee comparison video, KOTN also has better quality and more transparency around their sourcing and manufacturing.

 KOTN has a unique “farm to closet” approach, working directly and fairly with cotton farmers in Egypt and is hands-on through the whole manufacturing process.